matt-bran/recipe-manager/README.md

 # recipe-manager
 Recipe manager android application personal project.

-Recipe Manager keeps keeps track of recipes a user adds to the application.
+Recipe Manager keeps track of recipes a user adds to the application.
 The application can perform simple CRUD actions on the recipes as well as their ingredients and instructions.
 The application can also create tasks in which a recipe is planned for a specified date.

 ## Database Diagram